-Domestic violence is the emotional, physical, or sexual abuse of an intimate partner (ex-partner) for the purpose of gaining power and control.
+Domestic violence is a pattern of abusive behaviors where one partner tries to gain power and control over the other partner in an intimate relationship.
+This could be a current partner or a former (ex) partner.
 There is no typical victim.
 It can happen to anyone, male or female, at any time.
 Domestic violence crosses all racial, age, sexual orientation, religious, and socioeconomic boundaries.

 QUIZ: How is your relationship?

 2. Does your partner tend to isolate you from family and friends?

 3. Does your partner use force during an argument?

 4. Is your partner verbally abusive?

 5. Does your partner look or act in a way that scares you?